rydurham/L4withSentry/readme.md

 ### Notes

 * Tests are currently very limited.

+### History
+Version 2.0 has been completely revamped using strategies suggested in *Laravel: From Apprentice to Artisan* by Taylor Otwell, *Implementing Laravel* by Chris Fidao and the Laracast videos.
+Version 1.0 still exists in its original version.

 =======
 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)